WycliffeAssociates/btt-recorder-docs/docs/createuser.rst

     :height: 85 px
     :alt: Accept Recording of Name

-If your voice is too soft and you cannot understand your words, then tap the Redo button to make another recording.
+If your voice is too soft or you cannot understand your words, then tap the Redo button to make another recording.

 .. image:: ../images/RecordNameRedo.gif
     :width: 275 px